skyostil/perfetto/README.md

 ### On Android
 Either connect a device in [ADB mode][adb-docs] or use the bundled emulator.

-To start the emulator just:
+To start the emulator:
 `$ build/run_android_emulator (arm | arm64) &`

 To run the tests (either on the emulator or physical device):
 `$ build/run_android_test out/default libtracing_unittests`